Can Leadership Skills Be Taught

 This compressed model builds momentum.
 Repeat the sprint, shifting focus areas each quarter until the development objectives become habitual.

-Making International Moves Part of Your Leadership Curriculum
+Making International Moves Part Of Your Leadership Curriculum

 If you’re relocating or considering an expatriate assignment, treat the move as a curated learning experience.
-Before departure, set behavioral goals specific to the assignment (e.g., lead a cross-cultural project, improve stakeholder management in a new regulatory environment).
+Before departure, set behavioural goals specific to the assignment (e.g., lead a cross-cultural project, improve stakeholder management in a new regulatory environment).
 Identify local mentors and secure a coaching cadence that spans the assignment.
 Use interim measurement check-ins at 3 and 6 months to capture progress.

 Organizational Levers: How Employers Should Structure Development

-Organizations that want to develop leaders at scale should follow evidence-based practices:
+Organisations that want to develop leaders at scale should follow evidence-based practices:

-• Provide sponsorship: managers must allocate stretch assignments and protect development time.
+Provide sponsorship: managers must allocate stretch assignments and protect development time.

-• Make development measurable: tie learning goals to business outcomes and review progress quarterly.
+Make development measurable: tie learning goals to business outcomes and review progress quarterly.

-• Support mobility: international assignments should be developmentally framed and evaluated.
+Support mobility: international assignments should be developmentally framed and evaluated.

 Conclusion

 Leadership skills can be taught and cultivated, but the path is not a single training event.
 Real leadership development blends assessment, deliberate practice, coaching, and meaningful, structured experience — especially when integrated with the realities of global mobility.
-The frameworks in this article—Assess → Plan → Practice → Reflect → Measure and the GLOBAL checklist—are designed to help you convert ambition into measurable outcomes and lasting confidence.
+The frameworks in this article — Assess → Plan → Practice → Reflect → Measure and the GLOBAL checklist — are designed to help you convert ambition into measurable outcomes and lasting confidence.